HSE plans and measures

 UNIS safety instructions for fieldwork and excursions (PDF)

 Divergency, notifications and whistleblowing at UNIS

 UNIS strive for a safe and engaging working and learning environment and need feedback from you to improve and to register damages, divergencies, injuries or violation of UNIS rules or ethical standards.
 Report divergencies and tell us when you are satisfied or when something needs improvement.

 We ask you in particular to give notice of serious, critical issues.

 For reportings, notifications and whistleblowing: UNIS Speak-up system.

 UNIS can offer new, modern laboratory facilities.
-Planning and execution of lab work at UNIS, safety instructions, HSE documentation and more are found on the dedicated Lab Services page.
+Planning and execution of lab work at UNIS, safety instructions, HSE documentation and more are found here:

 Access to firearms through UNIS

 See all information about collecting, lending or obtaining weapons from UNIS here: